erda-project/erda-java-extensions/README.md

 If you find a bug or an issue, please [report an issue](https://github.com/erda-project/erda-java-agent/issues/new) on the java agent repository

 ## License
-Erda Infra is under the Apache 2.0 license.
+Erda JavaAgent is under the Apache 2.0 license.
 See the [LICENSE](/LICENSE) file for details.